 Everything is hand-made with incredible attention to detail, and they’ve won numerous international awards for their innovative creations.

-I have to be completely honest though, my friend and I sadly didn’t get to try any when we were there because the line was absolutely massive!
+I have to be honest though, my friend and I sadly didn’t get to try any when we were there because the line was absolutely massive!
 We took one look at the crowd and decided we couldn’t wait that long.

-However, we spoke to someone the next day at a wine tasting who had braved the line and they absolutely raved about it.
+However, we spoke to someone the next day at a wine tasting who had braved the line, and they absolutely raved about it.
 According to them, it was definitely worth the wait and truly lived up to all the hype!

 If you’re a serious gelato enthusiast, you can even book a gelato-making class with the famous Sergio Dondoli himself.
 How cool would that be as a family activity?

 Pro Tip: If the line looks intimidating, try going earlier in the morning or later in the evening when it might be less crowded.
-Or just embrace the wait as part of the experience, the anticipation might make it taste even better!
+Or just embrace the wait as part of the experience.
+The anticipation might make it taste even better!

 Drive To A Viewpoint To See San Gimignano From Afar